Foundation

 Proposition

-This is the problem that ₿USD addresses—a dollar-pegged medium of exchange backed entirely by Bitcoin reserves.
-And it is the problem that ₿OND addresses—a savings instrument that lets fiat holders capture Bitcoin's monetary deflation without exposure to its daily volatility.
+This is the problem that ₿USD addresses,a dollar-pegged medium of exchange backed entirely by Bitcoin reserves.
+It is the problem that ₿OND addresses,a savings instrument that lets fiat holders capture Bitcoin's monetary deflation without exposure to its daily volatility.
+And it is the problem that ₿ILL addresses,a tradable capital markets instrument that gives institutional investors yield, duration, and credit quality in the language they already speak.

-Neither instrument requires the user to understand Bitcoin.
-Neither requires the user to leave fiat infrastructure.
-Both deliver measurable benefit from day one.
+None of these instruments requires the user to understand Bitcoin.
+None requires the user to leave fiat infrastructure.
+All deliver measurable benefit from day one.
 And every unit issued mechanically requires a Bitcoin purchase, feeding the store of value that underwrites the entire system.

 The Framework

 Each claim above identifies a problem.
-The framework proposes three components, each purpose-built to address a specific subset of those problems.
+The framework proposes four components, each purpose-built to address a specific subset of those problems.

 Measurement